alexcolls/calculator3000/README.md

 ## TODO

-1. Refactor components in smaller ones.
+1. Refactor components in smaller ones
+2. Extract component's functions to servcies/index.ts
-2. Add more complex expressions and operators.
+2. Add more complex expressions and operators

 * Pull requests are accepted.